cathive/fx-guice/README.md

-This library provides some useful classes that help you integrate Google Guice into your JavaFX2 based applications.
+This library provides some useful classes that help you integrate Google Guice into your JavaFX based applications.

 The idea for that class was born after I read an article on fxexperience.com (http://fxexperience.com/2011/10/fxml-guice/).